uashogeschoolutrecht/studentdropout/README.md

     - Drop-out without degree [yes/no]
     - Drop-out to other degree within HU (switcher) [yes/no]
     - Drop-out [yes/no]
+    - Degree end date
 - 5. Course results
+    - Enrolled for at least one exam [yes/no]
     - Average degree after block A
-    - Average degree after block B
     - Total number of credits after block A
     - Potential number of credits after block A
+    - Percentage of credits after block A
+    - Average degree after block B
     - Total number of credits after block B
     - Potential number of credits after blok B
+    - Percentage of credits after blok B
 - 6. Student motivation & involvement & wellness (100 dagen monitor)
     - `feature`: has 100 dagen monitor filled out [yes/no]
 - 0. Support data
     - Euclidean distance between all Dutch 4-digit postal codes and HU

+### Exclusion of data
+- Any student with a gender different from M or F.
+- Any student with an early degree end date (to be determined what date specifically).

 ### Impossible data categories
 The following data (categories) were identified as possible predictors of student drop-out, either based on literature or subject-matter expert knowledge, but we have not been able to gather (a substantial amount of) data within the Hogeschool Utrecht context, and will thus be excluded of current project phase: